Skip to main content

 Ultrasound uses sound waves and their echoes to create images of the inside of the body.
 A small instrument called a transducer gives off sound waves and picks up their echoes as they bounce off organs inside the body.
 The echoes are converted by a computer into an image on a screen.

 Abdominal ultrasound: This is often the first imaging test done in people who have symptoms like jaundice or pain in the right upper part of their abdomen (belly).
-This is an easy test to have and it doesn't use radiation.
-You simply lie on a table while a technician moves the transducer on the skin over the right upper abdomen.
+This is an easy test to have, and it doesn't use radiation.
+You simply lie on a table while a technician moves the transducer on the skin over your abdomen.

 This type of ultrasound can also be used to guide a needle into a suspicious area or lymph node so that cells can be removed (biopsied) and looked at under a microscope.
 This is called an ultrasound-guided needle biopsy.